Kafka Event Stream Modeling

 As covered in the Apache Kafka on Heroku article, there are a number of core concepts that are critical for understanding and tuning Apache Kafka on Heroku.
 The critical concepts for this discussion are topics and partitions.

 Topics are the primary channel- or stream-like construct in Kafka, representing a type of event, much like a table would represent a type of record in a relational data store.

 Topics are comprised of some number of partitions.
 Each partition contains a discrete subset of the events (or messages, in Kafka parlance) belonging to a given topic.

 Modifying the number and usage of these partitions is important to tuning your Kafka for your product, and for balancing ordering, parallelism, and resilience concerns.

 The following are the key properties to balance when evaluating the partition structure for use with a given topic.

-Messages within a given partition will be strictly ordered, but this ordering is not guaranteed across partitions.
+Messages within a given partition is strictly ordered, but this ordering isn’t guaranteed across partitions.